Roaa-YukiRin/cssproject2/README.md

 ## Tasks
 ### 1. Set the font-family of the body to Arial, sans-serif
 ### 2.Center-align the #profile section and color its text with #FFFFFF
-### 3.Color .active-day elements with #00CC00 and .inactive-day with #CCCCCC to represent active and inactive days, respectively
+### 3.Color .active-day elements with #00CC00 and .inactive-day with #cccccc47 to represent active and inactive days, respectively